flux-framework/flux-core/doc/man1/flux-start.rst

 ===========

 flux-start(1) launches a new Flux instance.
-By default, flux-start execs a single flux-broker(1) directly.
-By default it will attempt to use PMI to fetch job information and bootstrap a flux instance.
+By default, flux-start execs a single flux-broker(1) directly, which will attempt to use PMI to fetch job information and bootstrap a flux instance.

 If a size is specified via *--test-size*, an instance of that size is to be started on the local host with flux-start as the parent.
-(Mostly used for testing purposes.)

 A failure of the initial program (such as non-zero exit code) causes flux-start to exit with a non-zero exit code.